mousebird-consulting-inc/WhirlyGlobe/tutorial/android/building-from-source.md

     next: your-first-globe-or-map.html
 ---

-*Tutorial by Nicholas Hallahan.*

-Building the toolkit from source you'll be able to modify and customize WhirlyGlobe-Maply, and your changes will immediately be compiled into your project.
+Building the toolkit from source, you'll be able to modify and customize WhirlyGlobe-Maply, and your changes will immediately be compiled into your project.
 If you plan on modifying this toolkit, building from source is your best option.

 ### Clone Git Repository